HMS Northesk

 HMS Northesk was an Admiralty M-class destroyer which served in the Royal Navy during the First World War.
 The M class was an improvement on the previous L-class destroyer, capable of higher speed.
 The vessel was launched in 1916 and joined the Grand Fleet.
-Northesk was involved in escorting convoys, including the first southbound convoy on the coastal route between Lerwick andImmingham in 1917.
+Northesk was involved in escorting convoys, including the first southbound convoy on the coastal route between Lerwick and Immingham in 1917.
 After the Armistice that marked the end of the First World War, the destroyer joined the Mediterranean Fleet and operated in the area around Sevastopol, including assisting in the evacuation of the Crimea in 1919.
 Soon afterwards, in 1921, Northesk was decommissioned and sold to be broken up.

 Design and development

 Northesk was one of twenty-two Admiralty M-class destroyer destroyers ordered by the British Admiralty in November 1914 as part of the Third War Construction Programme.
 The M class was an improved version of the earlier L class destroyers, designed to reach a higher speed in order to counter rumoured German fast destroyers, although it transpired these vessels did not exist.
 Although envisioned to have a maximum speed of 36 kn, they were eventually designed for a speed 2 kn slower.

 The destroyer had a length between perpendiculars of 265 ft, with a beam of 26 ft 9 in and a draught of 16 ft 3 in.
 Displacement was 950 LT normal and 1021 LT full load.
 Power was provided by three Yarrow boilers feeding Brown-Curtis steam turbines rated at 25000 shp and driving three shafts.
 Three funnels were fitted.
 A total of 268 LT of oil could be carried, including 40 LT in peace tanks that were not used in wartime, giving a range of 2280 nmi at 17 kn.

 Armament consisted of three single QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the middle and aft funnels.
 Torpedo armament consisted of two twin mounts for 21 in torpedoes aft of the funnels.
 A single QF 2-pounder 40 mm "pom-pom" anti-aircraft gun was mounted between the torpedo tubes.
 Northesk was equipped with two depth charge chutes for anti-submarine warfare, the number of depth charges carried increasing as the war progressed.
 The ship had a complement of 80 officers and ratings.